t-harvey/markdown_renderer/README.md

 can use numbers 0-15 or strings "D0" through "D15", as well as "LEDR", "LEDG", and "LEDB" for the RGB LED, and "SW2" and "SW3" for onboard switches.

-The other values are optional.
+The GPIOInit object can take a string or number as the pin argument, and all of the rest of the fields are optional.
 The `activeLow` setting determines whether high (default) or low means active.
 When you read or write a boolean value, true means 'active' and false means 'inactive'.

-The `mode` value determines whether the pin is an input ('in') or output ('out', default).
+The `mode` value determines whether the pin is an input ('in') or output ('out').

 The `edge` value is for input pins and tells whether the `onchange` callback will be called on the rising edge of the signal, falling edge, or both.

-The `state` value is to enable an internal pullup or pulldown resistor.
+The `state` value is useful when the architecture has an internal pullup or pulldown resistor.
 This would be used for inputs to provide a default (high or low) when the input is floating (not being intentionally driven to a particular value).

 *NOTE: When we last checked, Zephyr did not use this state setting, at least for Arduino 101.
 Perhaps there is no hardware support, but in any case, it didn't